Did you know American banks take a healthy cut when you make an international money transfer?

 Best Solutions We Can Find (So Far)

-Money transfer services such as USForex and World First are rising in popularity.
-We have chosen these two because they actually have physical locations in the United States.
-They are also companies that do one thing: transfer money between countries as smoothly and inexpensively as possible.
+Money transfer services are rising in popularity.
+We have chosen just three because they actually have physical locations and/or are registered in the United States.
+They are companies that do one thing: transfer money between countries as smoothly and inexpensively as possible.

-Many of these companies offer 24-hour service, favorable exchange rates compared to other transfer methods, and minimal transfer fees.
-US Forex in particular charges just $5 for transfers up to $5000, and waives the fee entirely for larger transfers.
+Many of these companies offer 24-hour service, favourable exchange rates compared to other transfer methods, and minimal transfer fees.
+OFX in particular charges just $5 for transfers up to $5000, and waives the fee entirely for larger transfers.

 The this growing market is extremely competitive, and so the providers will usually offer much better exchange rates than with other transfer types such as remittance companies, banks and other payment providers.